 A new European Commission proposal would entrench a massive parallel legal system that foreign investors can use to subvert democratic decision making.

 A wave of mobilisations against TTIP and CETA has swept across Europe to stop the spread of this parallel legal systems that allows foreign investors to sue states if democratic decisions affect their profits.
 Recently, almost 150,000 Europeans took part in a public consultation to reject these unjustified privileges.
-But instead of abolishing this system. there is now a push to establish it the global level… but under a different name .
+But instead of abolishing this system, there is now a push to establish it at a global level… and under a different name .

 This parallel legal system is different to traditional courts and our democratic judicial systems.
 It is only accessible to foreign investors and often used to challenge laws big businesses think is affecting their expected profits.

 The fear of being sued leads governments to become much more cautious when its decisions could restrict powerful corporations.
 The corporate courts give them a tool to bully governments into weakening protections or abandon plans for new laws.
 All of this will be costly – and European citizens and our environment will be paying the bill.

 Countries like South Africa, Indonesia and India have shown that it’s possible to get out of dangerous investment treaties, leaving the system behind altogether.
 If the proposals by the European Commission for a global court go through, they’re likely to sideline more fundamental changes proposed by countries in the Global South.

 This new court would increase the power of corporations compared to civil society at a time when the opposite is needed.
 Governments from the Global South are trying to establish binding and enforceable rules for corporations when it comes to human rights.
 Instead of strengthening investor privileges, the European Union should support this attempt to hold corporations accountable for human rights violations.